Skip to main content

 Replace cla_xxxxx with your actual Claap API key.
 To obtain an API key, follow the instructions in Using Claap's API.

-Phase 3: Wait for Claap MCP tools to install in your application
+3. Wait for Claap MCP tools to install in your application

-Step 3: Confirm the Claap MCP tools are available
+Confirm the Claap MCP tools are available

 After authentication, wait a few seconds to a few minutes for your application to detect and install the available Claap MCP tools automatically.

-When the tools are ready, your application lists them with a success indicator:
+When the tools are ready, your application lists them with a success indicator.

 Verify: Your application should display the Claap MCP tools in its tool list before you proceed to Step 4.

-Phase 4: Query your Claap data from your AI tool
+4. Query your Claap data from your AI tool

-Step 4: Ask questions about your Claap workspace data
+Ask questions about your Claap workspace data

 With the Claap MCP tools installed, type a natural language question about your Claap data into your AI tool.
 Your application automatically selects the relevant Claap MCP tool based on what you ask.